AliceWonderland/hacktoberfest/README.md

 ```

 * Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
-* Wait for your PR review and merge approval!
+* Wait for your PR review and merge approval.
 * __Star this repository__ if you had fun!

 ## Choose from these tasks